GabrielDougherty/blind-filter/README.md

 npx tailwindcss build styles.css -o output.css
 ```

-Then import as a Chrome extension
+Then import as a Chrome extension via developer mode

-# Logging
+## Logging

 To enable logging, uncomment the line at the top of [content-script.js](content-script.js) and [filter-editor.js](filter-editor.js)